 Savitz performs both insurance premium administration and processes claims for the reimbursement of Qualified Medical Expenses..
 For these services, as well as Savitz's Call Center and website support, each retiree and terminated participant is charged \$6.00 per month.
 Savitz charges \$1 per month to each participant while he or she is employed to compensate it for its administrative services, including the maintenance of its Call Center and website.
-If your Accounts are exhausted and you continue participation in the Plan, you must pay your portion of the fee by ACH Transfer.
+If your Accounts are exhausted and you continue participation in the Plan by enrolling in the Emeriti insurance, you must pay your portion of the fee by ACH Transfer.

-What Fees Are Charged by Aetna (and HealthPartners in MN)?
+What Fees Are Charged by Aetna?